No. 49 Squadron RAF: Operation Grapple

+Disbandment

+In June 1961 the squadron relocated to RAF Marham, but upon the withdrawal from service of the Valiant, on 1 May 1965 the squadron was disbanded.

 Remaining aircraft

-The sole remaining Vickers Valiant (XD818) – the one that dropped the first British hydrogen bomb at Christmas Island with No.49 Squadron as part of Operation Grapple – is preserved at the RAF Museum Cosford, near Wolverhampton.
+The only remaining complete Vickers Valiant (XD818), the one that dropped the first British hydrogen bomb at Christmas Island with No.49 Squadron as part of Operation Grapple, is preserved at the Royal Air Force Museum Midlands near Wolverhampton.